 Kratom is a tropical evergreen tree native to several South Asian countries, including Malaysia, Thailand, and Myanmar.
 Each location has a variety that other regions do not.
 Even though kratom is derived from a plant and is legal in many places, there haven’t been thorough studies to ensure its safety and effectiveness.

 This drug is touted as a natural medicine you can take that is made from the leaf of a plant.
 It gives you energy, mental alertness, pain relief, and increased concentration.
-Some believe it can even be used as a way to treat opioid withdrawal, however, it doesn’t come without a great price to the user.
+Some believe it can even be used to treat opioid withdrawal.
+However, it doesn’t come without a great price to the user.
 In fact, it can perpetuate an opioid addiction, keeping the user in a dangerous cycle of addiction long-term.

-Even though kratom is legal, this does not mean those that use it are safe from harmful side effects or from dependence or addiction.
-In fact, kratom is believed to have a high addiction potential, because it is a natural opioid.
-The legality of kratom can certainly make things challenging, as it is very easily accessible.
+Even though kratom is legal, it does not mean those who use it are safe from harmful side effects, dependence, or addiction.
+In fact, kratom is believed to have high addiction potential because it is a natural opioid.
+In addition, the legality of kratom can make things challenging, as it is very easily accessible.

 Kratom has different effects depending on the dosage.
 Most people take lower doses to take advantage of its stimulant effects.
-When taken in larger amounts, kratom can have depressant effects, sedation, dull sensations and emotions, and produce euphoric effects.
+However, when taken in larger amounts, kratom can have depressant effects, sedation, dull sensations and emotions, and produce euphoric effects.

 - Reduced motor coordination

-For those that take larger doses, closer to 10-25 grams of dried leaves, the effects will be sedative.
-Individuals that take this amount will feel euphoria and calmness, as well as sedation.
+The effects will be sedative for those that take larger doses, closer to 10-25 grams of dried leaves.
+Individuals who take this amount will feel euphoria, calmness, and sedation.
 These effects can last up to 6 hours.